Michael Carter II: 2021

-Carter was drafted by the New York Jets with the 154th overall pick in the fifth round of the 2021 NFL Draft on May 1, 2021.
+The New York Jets selected Carter in the fifth round (154th overall) of the 2021 NFL draft, a pick they previously acquired as part of a trade that sent Leonard Williams to the New York Giants.
 Coincidentally, the Jets drafted another Michael Carter from rival school North Carolina in the fourth round of the draft earlier that day.
+He was the first of three cornerbacks the Jets drafted in 2021.